enigma-yang/yDB/README.md

 After this project, we expect we can demo the common database functionality and the testing result(data and graphs) about performance and scalability using TPC-C or YCSB benchmark.

-###GOALS AND DELIVERABLES (Checkpoint)
-Our goal is still to implement a high-performance and scalable in-memory database using RTM technique.

-For the functionality, we only use derived version YCSB benchmark rather than TPC-C since TPC-C is too hard to implement.
-Moreover, we do not provide the support to SQL interfaces and use stored procedure instead, as we only focus on performance improvement.
-We will first implement hashtable based index and then expend it to the B+ Tree based index.
-Due to the time pressure, we are not going to support the durability.

-For the performance, we would like to achieve the tps(transaction per second) no worse than the start-of-art in-memory database using fine-grained locks such as Silo in [2].

-For the scalability, we would like to show it can scale linearly as the number of threads.
-Since current Intel RTM can only support at most 4 cores, we may only test the scalability from 1 threads to 8 threads.
-Also, the hyperthreading feature may affect the RTM performance, we expect the scalability may decrease after threads number exceeds 4.

-After this project, we expect we can demo performance test and its result(data and graphs) about performance and scalability using only our YCSB benchmark.

 ###SCHEDULE (Proposal)
 | Date        | Milestone  |